| Appraisers and Assessors of Real

 conduct appraisals for loan and mortgage purposes has also

+shifted work out of the financial sector.
 The cyclical nature of the real estate market will also

 have a large effect on the future of appraisers, especially